 WIOA requires that quarterly Unemployment Insurance (UI) wage records be used as the primary data source to report on the employment status and wages of Job Corps participants.
 This use of quarterly wage record data to assess participants' outcomes is required under section 159(e) of WIOA.
 Job Corps can continue to use its post-separation survey to collect responses regarding employment, education and training status, and earnings at Quarter 2 and Quarter 4 after exit (OMB No. 1205-0426, Placement Verification and Follow-up of Job Corps Participants) as a supplemental data source to the quarterly wage records.
-In the last quarter of PY 2020, Job Corps began to receive aggregated wage record results, combined with supplemental data from Job Corps' Quarter 2 and Quarter 4 after exit surveys, for the purpose of reporting on the primary six measures under WIOA.
-These results are aggregated by center, CTS provider and center operator, and do not provide individual student-level results.
+Beginning in the last quarter of PY 2020, Job Corps began to receive aggregated wage record results for the purpose of reporting on the primary six measures under WIOA.
+These results are aggregated by center, CTS provider and center operator, and still do not provide individual student-level results.

 Under Job Corps' WIOA Reporting System, a WIOA Quarterly Performance Report (QPR) and a DOL Workforce System Report (WSR) are used to report Job Corps' outcomes on the six primary WIOA measures detailed in Section 116 of the legislation.
 In PY 2018, Job Corps began transmitting data quarterly, including post-separation survey results, to the DOL Workforce Integrated Performance System (WIPS).
-WIPS utilizes the transmitted data to obtain quarterly wage record matches through the Common Reporting Information System (CRIS) and subsequently produces the QPRs with results for the six primary performance measures.
+WIPS utilizes the transmitted data to obtain quarterly wage record matches through the Common Reporting Information System (CRIS) and subsequently produce the QPRs with results for the six primary performance measures.
 The QPR is designed in the same format as the other adult and youth programs administered by DOL/ETA, the U.S. Department of Education (ED), and the U.S. Department of Health and Human Services (HHS), to enable performance comparison across these programs.
 The WSR is similar in format to the QPR and provides a snapshot of ETA programs performance results.